Block the WBD-PSKY Merger

 Who is behind the #BlockTheMerger campaign?

 The #BlockTheMerger campaign is led by the Future Film Coalition, a nonprofit organization advocating for the independent film ecosystem.
-Future Film Coalition created blockthemerger.com to collect testimonials, mobilize public opposition, and provide evidence to State Attorneys General and regulators about the competitive harms of the proposed WBD-PSKY merger.
+Future Film Coalition created blockthemerger.com to collect testimonials, mobilize public opposition, and help ensure the experiences of independent filmmakers, creative workers, and audiences became part of the broader public conversation and public record.

 Who can stop the WBD-PSKY merger?